Chocolate Chip Overnight Oats

 Play around with your specific ingredients to see if you need to adjust liquid levels to suit your preferences.

-More Delicious Overnight Oats Recipes
+More Overnight Oats Recipes You’ll Love:

 Did you make this recipe?
-Give it a 5★ rating below!
-For more healthy recipes and tips to create your own balanced relationship with food and health, be sure to follow Nutrition to Fit on Instagram!
+Please give a rating and review below!
+For more balanced nutrition and no fuss, balanced recipes, be sure to follow me on Instagram!

 blue and white kitchen towel behind a small glass jar of chocolate chip cookie dough overnight oats